The Secret To Finding Off-Market Real Estate Listings

-Here is all the insider scoop on why some homes never actually go up for sale … and how you can get in on the action to become the lucky owner of that house.
+Here is all the insider scoop on why some homes never actually go up for sale – and how you can get in on the action to become the lucky owner of that house.

 The benefit to a seller is that if someone does buy their house before it’s officially listed, they likely won’t have to go through all the hassle of repairing a roof, sprucing up landscaping or staging the interior, as the would-be buyer typically agrees to buy it in its current condition.

-And of course, they can skip the often onerous step of multiple showings and open houses that can attract a parade of people interested in looking but not actually buying.
+And of course, they can skip the often-onerous step of multiple showings and open houses that can attract a parade of people interested in looking but not actually buying.

-The key is to have a well-connected agent, says Amber Harris of Keller Williams Capital Properties in Washington, D.C.
+The key is to have a well-connected real estate agent, says Amber Harris of Keller Williams Capital Properties in Washington, D.C.
 “A good agent will have an extensive network that he or she can call upon when searching for the right fit for a client, especially in markets where inventory is low,” she explains.

 “This is where agents post pre-market opportunities, but also off-market opportunities, as in, homes that literally will not hit the public market but will be sold to someone on the inside track,” she says.
-Buyers can be matched with an agent through the site.
+Buyers can be matched with an agent through this site.

 Or maybe your agent just has a good rep. “If listing agents perceive a fellow agent as being professional and easy to work with, they are more likely to share a private or ‘coming soon’ listing because they know you will not waste their time,” says Paul G. Lykins, broker associate with True Floridian Realty in Delray Beach, Florida.

 Another tactic that agents will use to help their buyers is reaching out to homeowners directly, even if they haven’t indicated a desire to move.
 “Perhaps they have never considered selling or have only half-considered the idea but may be open to entertaining an offer,” Harris says.
-Of course, a determined would-be buyer can “door knock” themselves, but it’s often better received coming from an agent.
+Of course, a determined would-be buyer can “door-knock” themselves, but it’s often better received coming from an agent.